abraj/notes/modern-indian-history/01 India Under the English East India Company/01 Warren Hastings.md

 However, many of these defects were rectified by the Pitt’s India Act of 1784.

 #### Pitt’s India Act, 1784
-* In January 1784, Pitt the Younger (who became Prime Minister of England) introduced the 'India Bill' in the British Parliament.
+* In January 1784, Pitt the Younger (who later became the Prime Minister of England) introduced the 'India Bill' in the British Parliament.
-* the bill was passed in the British Parliament and it received royal assent in August 1784.
+* The bill was passed in the British Parliament and it received royal assent in August 1784.

 _Provisions of the Act:_
 * A Board of Control consisting of six members was created.
 They were appointed by the Crown.